Skip to main content

 • Decreasing term life insurance - will pay out a decreasing amount if you die at any point during the term of the policy (usually set to clear your outstanding repayment mortgage)

-Many people with dependents have a combination of decreasing term to ensure their mortgage would be paid off and level term to replace the lost income from the person who has passed away.
+Many people with dependents have a combination of decreasing term to ensure their mortgage is paid off and level term to replace income lost when the policyholder dies.

-But once the kids have flown the nest that level term cover may either need to be a lot less or not be needed at all.
-If paying off the mortgage would leave your partner comfortable with their own pension income and no mortgage to pay, you might not need any level term cover.
-Just having a decreasing term policy would be a big saving.
+Of course, once the kids have flown the nest that level term cover may either need to be a lot less or not be needed at all.
+If paying off the mortgage would leave your partner comfortable with their own pension income and no mortgage to pay, you mightn’t need any level term cover.
+Just having a decreasing term policy would suffice.

 This is why it's vital that you shop around and compare the best life insurance policies for over 60s before committing to anything.
 Be sure to weigh up what your circumstances require and look at ways you can improve your health before beginning.